nvpnathan/terraform-nsxt/pks/README.md

-# NSX-T Terraform template for PKS Topologies
+# NSX-T Terraform templates for PKS Topologies

 ## Overview
 In this repo you will see 4 different folders representing a certain network architecture.
 Inside each of the folders is a Terraform template that build out that specific toplogy.
 The only requirement for you is to fill out the `terraform.tfvars` file in relation to your environment.